v-raja/haml_tailwind_monkeypatch/README.md

 ## Note

-This patch has only been test for HAML 5.1.2.
+This patch has only been tested for HAML 5.1.2.
 If you're using this with a newer version of HAML, I'd suggest you have a look at the
 [original parse function](https://github.com/haml/haml/blob/c67e67274353526d5a5da2a8d36cabcc313ed7ab/lib/haml/attribute_parser.rb#L27)
-and change the monkeypatch as necessary (make a pull request while you're at it!).
+and change the monkeypatch as necessary (please make a PR while you're at it!).